 Volunteers are based on the reserve and within close proximity to where the daily tasks take place.
 You will be transported to and from the work locations by safari jeep.
 This project transport is included in your Programme Fee.

 PMGY welcome volunteers of all nationalities and backgrounds.
-The minimum age to join the programme in Cape Town is 18 and Port Elizabeth is 17 and there is no upper age limit.
+The minimum age to join the programmes in South Africa is 18 and there is no upper age limit.
 All volunteers need to have a good level of English, although it does NOT need to be your first language.

 We require a clean background check from all our participants in advance of volunteering with us abroad.